Since 2017

 Instructions

-1. I prepare ingredients for stewed potatoes with eggplants.
+1. I prepare all the ingredients for the stewed potatoes with eggplants.

 Step 1